Showing posts sorted by date for query pain. Sort by relevance Show all posts

 But this requires isolation, which has its own set of issues.
 If we are designed for relationship, we can never be complete on our own.

 In the long run, isolation prevents us from experiencing life to the fullest extent we are designed for.
-Those who isolate have decided that a safe life is better than the fullest and best possible life.
-The life God created us to have.
+Those who isolate have decided that a safe life is better than the fullest and best possible life; the life God created us to have.
 To live a safe life is to also miss out on the greatest riches God offers.

 ⁴I think there is a slight distinction between trust and faith.
 We usually consider trust to be something we give someone after they have proven themselves trustworthy through our personal experience with them.
 Whereas faith may be regarded as more of something "blind," i.e. we trust someone without first-hand experience of their trustworthiness, but more from something we heard someone did in the past to or for someone else.
 For example, we are told Christ died for us, yet this was over two thousand years ago.
 We did not witness this event firsthand.
 But we may be compelled to believe it is trustworthy for various reasons, such as the loving behavior of someone who trusts the claims and actions of Christ, or the confirmation of Christ's claims via the archeological or historical evidence that Christ was and did what we told us he did and said.